Martha Stewart, 79, Looks Half Her Age As She Goes Glam In Red Flannel

 “Daisy IS a keeper!” one fan wrote.

 “You look so darn beautiful.
 Better than 20 years ago!
-How do you do it??” another asked the star,
+How do you do it??” a second person asked the star.

 “Hi I’m Martha Stewart and I defy the laws of aging and gravity,” another follower chimed in.

-Another fan jokingly compared Martha to a glamorous version of the mascot from the Brawny paper towel ads thanks to her red flannel, but a few naysayers questioned if there were filters used on the photo, with one saying that no makeup artist can take away that “much” with just a brush.
+Another fan jokingly compared Martha to a glamorous version of the mascot from the Brawny paper towel ads, thanks to her red flannel.
+However, a few naysayers questioned if there were filters used on the photo, with one saying that no makeup artist can take away that “much” with just a brush.

-As for the curious setting for her latest pic, fans know that Martha doesn’t need an elegant backdrop to show off her glam.
+As for the curious setting for her latest pic, fans know that Martha doesn’t need an elegant backdrop to look glamorous.
 Earlier this month, she debuted her new hairstyle and another makeup job while lounging in her kitchen.
-Powder palettes and lipsticks could be seen on her countertop in an Instagram snap the blonde beauty shared at the time, seen here.
+Powder palettes and lipsticks could be seen on her countertop in an Instagram snap the blond beauty shared at the time.
+The photo can be seen here.

 Martha’s new post comes one day after she shared a video of her on a horseback trail ride with a group of friends in North Salem.
-In comments to the post, which can be seen here, it was not lost on fans how Martha is eyeing her 80th birthday yet seems nowhere near the age of an octogenarian.
+In comments to the post — which can be seen here — it was not lost on fans how Martha is eyeing her 80th birthday yet seems nowhere near the age of an octogenarian.

 “Do you people realize that this GORGEOUS woman is turning 80 in a few months?” one follower wrote.
 “She shames some women in their 40s.
 Including me.
 Love you Martha Stewart!”